6b6576696e/class-checker/README.md

 ![Screenshot](images/example.png)

 ## Disclaimer
 This bot was made and intended for educational purposes only.
-Actual usage of any applications that unfairly give a user any advantage over other students while registering for classes violates OAISC standards.
+Usage of any applications that unfairly give a student an advantage over their peers while registering for classes violates OAISC standards.

 We are not responsible for the misuse of this program.